What are the other Names for this Condition? (Also known as/Synonyms)

 What is Irritation Fibroma?
 (Definition/Background Information)

 - Irritation Fibroma is a common, benign, slow-growing skin tumor.
-It is a tumor of the soft tissue, which occurs inside the mouth
+It is a tumor of the soft tissues, which occurs inside the mouth

-- In a majority of the cases, the tumor is present as a single nodule; though rarely, the tumor can occur as multiple nodules too
+- In a majority of the cases, the tumor is present as a single nodule; although rarely, the tumor can occur as multiple nodules too

 - Irritation Fibroma is usually present as a mass in the mouth.
 The tumor site could include the cheek, lips, and tongue.
-There are no significant complications due to Irritation Fibroma
+Generally, there are no significant complications from the tumor

 - A complete excision of Irritation Fibroma usually results in a cure.
 The prognosis with appropriate treatment (surgical removal) is excellent